 Activity distance rating

-Food The general recommendation for how much high-quality dry dog food to feed an average weight Norwich Terrier is ½ - 1 cup of food total per day, split between two meals.
+Food The general recommendation for how much high-quality dry dog food to feed an average weight Norwich Terrier is ½ to 1 cup per day, split between two meals.

 While food guarding behaviors are not more prominent in the Norwich Terrier than in other breeds, children should never be allowed to touch or remove food while any dog is eating.

-Alone Time Norwich Terriers are companionable little dogs that love spending time with people, but they may be able to stay home alone for 4-8 hours per day if given enough exercise and attention otherwise.
+Alone Time Norwich Terriers are companionable little dogs who love spending time with people, but they may be able to stay home alone for four to eight hours per day if given enough exercise and attention otherwise.
 A crate can help prevent destructive behaviors, but a bored Norwich may resort to barking, which a crate cannot prevent.

 Health and Grooming